 Lithium Ion battery and could lead to premature failure.

-It took 4 hours for the internal battery to recharge in testing, receiver OFF (starting with auto shutdown).
+It took 4 hours for a 2200 mah 18650 installed battery to recharge in testing, receiver OFF (starting with auto shutdown).

-From mid-September 2020 the developers mainly use the popular round 18650 type
+From mid-September 2020 the developers started to use the popular round

 Beautiful Large 3.5 Inch Color Touchscreen LCD / Spectrum Scope with

 Waterfall / Excellent Backlight Management / LED Backlight Interference

 Beautiful super sharp full color 3.5 inch LCD includes touch